DecimalMan/dkp-build/README.md

 dkp-build is used to build dkp for 5 different d2 variants, but should be easily extensible to build many other single-source, multiple-device kernels.

 massbuild.sh is designed to build dkp as wastefully as possible.
 All builds are done in separate kbuild trees and executed in parallel, so incremental rebuilds (which otherwise spend 75% of their time running a single-threaded linker or compressor) generally complete very quickly.
-GNU make's questionable --load-average hampers this process slightly.

 Notable features:
 -----------------